-Keep in mind that every successful blog can and should be unique.
+Keep in mind that every successful blog is unique.

 If the subject of your blog is serious in nature, but your website is lighthearted, it’s appropriate to change your voice to match the topic.

-Always be consistent in writing blog articles that match your brand in subject, tone, or voice.
+When blogging for branding, always be consistent in writing articles that match your brand in subject, tone, or voice.

 For some companies, ROI comes back to customer acquisition.

 Metrics that illustrate success come back to why you are writing your particular blog, and what you are offering the reader.

 If you write your business blog to improve your SEO rankings on Google, then the following metrics are important to measure:

 - Page rank based on your SEO focus keyword(s)